Skip to main content

 Summary

-NOAA's Chemical Science Laboratory and NIST's Greenhouse Gas Measurement Program are working collaboratively to develop and maintain a new Department of Commerce capability to measure and model U.S. emissions of greenhouse gases and hazardous air pollutants.
-A central focus of this joint research effort is the evaluation of associated uncertainties in order to better qualify the underlying data products and support the interests of researchers and stakeholders in both the traditional air quality (AQ) and greenhouse gas (GHG) mitigation communities.
+NOAA's Chemical Science Laboratory and NIST's Greenhouse Gas Measurement Program are working collaboratively to develop and maintain the Department of Commerce's capability to measure and model U.S. emissions of greenhouse gases and hazardous air pollutants.
+A central focus of this joint research effort for NIST is the evaluation of associated uncertainties.
+Together the NOAA and NIST teams are helping to better qualify the underlying data products of interest to researchers and stakeholders in both the traditional air quality (AQ) and greenhouse gas (GHG) mitigation communities.

 Description